 As bandwidth increases and video production costs continue to decrease businesses are beginning to adopt video as a primary method of communicating with their customers and prospects.
 In-house or outsourced, video is quickly becoming a marketer’s media tool of choice for two reasons: video is engaging and, more importantly, video is persuasive.
+So if you are thinking about using video advertisement but would like some help then you might be interested in checking out this YouTube advertising agency.
 Here are some of the ways that businesses are using video to help improve their bottom line:

 Customer Reference Videos

 1. Customer Testimonials (Popularity: Moderate | Growth Potential: High)